scrapedat/scrapedat/README.md

 ## 🔥 What is AI Scraper System?

 An **intelligent web scraping platform** that combines AI-powered analysis with distributed browser automation.
-Built to be **corporate exploitation proof** through AGPL-3.0 licensing.
+Built with **AGPL-3.0 licensing** to ensure it remains free and open for the community.

-### 🚫 Corporate Protection
+### �️ Community Protection
-- **AGPL-3.0 Licensed**: Forces any SaaS deployment to open-source their entire platform
+- **AGPL-3.0 Licensed**: Ensures any commercial deployment shares source code
-- **Big Tech Immune**: Amazon, Google, Meta cannot commercially exploit this code
+- **Community Owned**: Stays free and accessible forever
-- **Community Owned**: Stays free and open forever
+- **Open Source**: Transparent and collaborative development

 ### ⚡ Key Features
 - **🧠 AI-Powered Analysis**: Website DNA fingerprinting and intelligent scraping